zimo-gu/islandscorp/guides/Training-guides.md

 At :35 (25 minutes prior to the commencement of the session), the Host and Co-Host should arrive at the Training Center.
 It is both the Host and Co-Host's responsibility to ensure they are online and arrive on time.

 At :45 (15 minutes prior to the commencement), the Host should :unslock the session, and the Co-Host should send the first group shout.
-The announcer must announce the training session at the hotel in all large servers.
+The host must announce the training session in the discord server by using the !startsession command in #commands.

 **Note: Once the Host has joined the game, they should not leave the server, or they will receive consequences.
 The Host should not claim if they know they are experiencing technical difficulties**

+### Co-Host: Logging
+{: .text-yellow-200 }
+{: .no_toc }

+When the session begins, the **Co-Host** must log all Shift Leader+ members that attended the session in #session-logs in the discord server.
+They **must use the format provided** or they risk a punishment.
+Logging sessions are **required** and must not be ignored, or the co-host will be demoted.

+Any **Senior Director+** that has attended the session, and are in the same server, they must check if everyone was logged correctly, and then must react with a checkmark and post the required message in #formats so our corporate team can view at any time.